d2s/rose/documentation/introduction.md

 ### Task description

-It is required to design a “Currency Exchange” dashboard using ReactJS and Redux JavaScript libraries.
-The application shall be design as a statically hosted application that obtains a currency exchange rates from ​[fixer.io​](http://fixer.io​).
+Design a “Currency Exchange” dashboard using React and Redux JavaScript libraries.
+The application shall be designed as a statically hosted application that obtains a currency exchange rates from ​[fixer.io​](http://fixer.io​) API.

 #### Required elements

-The dashboard provides ability for consumer to inspect a EUR rates to other foreign currencies, which are supported by the API.
-The implementation needs to consider a following use-cases:
+The dashboard provides ability for a consumer to inspect a EUR rates, compared to other foreign currencies, which are supported by the API.
+The implementation needs to consider following use cases:

 - Choose foreign currency
 - See current currency rate (as a number)